hormigaAzul/dxf2brd/README.md

 ## Current status

 The program has been updated to generate code compliant with the Pcbnew “S-expression” file format which is implemented on the new version of KiCad.

-It now generates code for circles, lines, and 180° arcs on any orientation, but the code for arcs is still **under development** as of 10/19/16.
+As of 10/19/16, all functions have been updated to the new standard and the function to generate arcs now supports any arc length on any orientation.

 ## Compiling
 To use this program, you must have dxflib installed.
 It can be downloaded and compiled from https://github.com/clothbot/dxflib